 - Advance, North Carolina

 As for their distribution facilities, there are nearly a hundred all across the USA.

-Their Headquarters can be found in their Wisconsin facility, by the year 2000 Ashley Furniture had employed more people than Arcadia’s population.
-On another hand, this is an ever-growing company with priority plans on developing and expanding their American facilities.
-Since 2012 they announced a $6 million expansion plan to their distribution plant in Wisconsin, becoming the largest one in the USA.
+Their Headquarters can be found in their Wisconsin facility.
+By the year 2000, Ashley Furniture had employed more people than Arcadia’s population.
+On the other hand, this is an ever-growing company with priority plans on developing and expanding its American facilities.
+In 2012 they announced a $6 million expansion plan to their distribution plant in Wisconsin, becoming the largest one in the USA.